Last Updated on

 At 29 weeks, your belly is considerably noticeable, and you might be unable to bend over completely.
 One of the significant bodily changes during pregnancy is weight gain.
 You should have ideally gained around 8 Kg to 11 Kg, but the figure varies from person to person.
 You might want to consider the following:

-- Your breasts get bigger and heavier, so it is advisible to wear a supportive bra (a sports bra or a nursing bra should do fine).
+- Your breasts get bigger and heavier, so it is advisable to wear a supportive bra (a sports bra or a nursing bra should do fine).

 - There are many options for maternity underwear, ensure you choose the one that makes you feel the most comfortable.